 2. Manage user accounts

 Ensure that users with access to firewall settings are properly configured.
-Avoid the use of shared accounts for multiple administrators.
+Avoid using shared accounts for multiple administrators.
 Shared user accounts present a tempting target for external attackers.
-Instead, set up individual accounts for each administrative-level user.
+Instead, individual accounts for each administrative-level user should be set up.

 Don’t assign total control to a single user.
 Separate user privileges via Role-Based Access Control (RBAC) to create safeguards.
 This limits the damage if hackers compromise an admin account.

 If you get everything else right when carrying out firewall configuration, attackers can still compromise high-privileged accounts.
 Take extra care to ensure that admin users maintain strict password hygiene.
-Change any default passwords and require regularly changed secure passwords.
+Change any default passwords, which require regularly changed secure passwords.

 3. Use firewall zones to secure network assets